Manzano, New Mexico

 Manzano is a census-designated place (CDP) in Torrance County, New Mexico, United States.
-The population was 54 at the 2000 census.
+The population was 26 at the 2020 census.
 The Quarai Ruins of Salinas Pueblo Missions National Monument are located near the town.
 The center of population of New Mexico is located in Manzano.

-Manzano is part of the Albuquerque Metropolitan Statistical Area.
-Manzano comes from the Spanish word for apple.
+Manzano is part of the Albuquerque, New Mexico, metropolitan statistical area.
+Manzano comes from the Spanish word for "apple tree."